top of page

 Final Scene / Curtain:

-The stage transforms into a sparkling dreamscape version of Queens-meets-Broadway.
+The stage transforms into a dreamscape—a blend of Queens and Broadway.

-Maxwell appears in the wings, beaming.
+Maxwell beams from the wings.
 Niles pops a bottle.
-The chorus floods in.
-Sylvia appears, center stage, in full sequins.
+The chorus floods the stage.
+Sylvia appears at center stage, radiant in sequins.

-Everyone joins in for the “Style & Flair (Reprise)”—including Fran’s former classmates, the audience, and the TV crew.
+Everyone joins for the “Style & Flair (Reprise)”—including Fran’s classmates, the audience, and the TV crew.

 CURTAIN ON THE NANNY MUSICAL.